RScicomp/Java-SocketIO-Network/README.md

 # Networks
-Simulating a network.
+This project simulates a network.
 This program forwards packets using Djikstras Shortest Path algorithm.

 An application to communicate between simulated Routers using socketio.
 In order to set JAVA_HOME :